Jamesscn/music-tools/README.md

 ## Things that will be implemented in the future:

 - Getting intervals between notes
+- Getting a list of the closest chords to a set of notes
 - Playing multiple notes at the same time